 Bellarmine has identified several organizations that have agreed to be our community partners.
 These partners were chosen based on their availability, alignment with Bellarmine’s mission, as well as faculty’s past successes in working with them.

-The Dorothy Day Engaged Faculty Scholars have developed a list of six community partners to formalize in the 2013-2014 year.
+The Dorothy Day Engaged Faculty Scholars developed a list of six community partners in 2013.
 Through formalizing these partnerships students, faculty, staff, and community have the opportunity to live and explore the Bellarmine University mission.
 The list of partners was developed through review of current engagement initiatives and with a focus on creating involvement in diverse communities across Louisville.
 These organizations have the infrastructure to support and understand the demands of service-learning curriculum.
 They have also been selected based on reciprocal need.
 It is important to the faculty and staff of Bellarmine that the organizations demonstrate a need for assistance and openness for collaboration.

-Here’s a list of our current community partners:
+A list of our current community partners is listed below.

 Nativity Academic is an independent Catholic middle school that transforms the lives of students who have a commitment to achievement and whose families demonstrate financial need.
 Offering dynamic services and programs during and after school, students are developed in a holistic manner.
 Each student is provided with after school studies and programs, summer programs, and graduate support, to encourage success.
 Bellarmine currently has a partnership with Nativity; the Dorothy Day Engaged Scholars would like to develop more opportunities to get students engaged.